-The progress made by all pupils is regularly monitored and reviewed.
-Initially, concerns registered by teachers, parents/carers or other agencies are addressed by appropriate differentiation of the universal provision within the classroom and a record is kept of strategies used.
+The progress made by all pupils is regularly monitored and reviewed by the class teacher.
+Initially, concerns registered by teachers, parents/carers or other agencies are addressed by appropriate differentiation of the Universal Provision within the classroom and a record is kept of strategies used.
 This can be then used in later discussions if concerns persist.
 (See Appendix A: Referral Pathway and the Whole School Provision Map)